 Patient's Query

 Welcome back to icliniq.com.

 Hot water causes a localized increase in blood supply.
 It helps in the early absorption of liquified blood.
 Time taken for resolution depends on the exact size of the collection.
 It is not advisable to take antibiotics.
-It is advisable if you send a picture of it.
-When the overlying skin is intact, there is an unlikely chance to have an infection.
+It is advisable to send a picture of it.
+When the overlying skin is intact, there is an unlikely chance of having an infection.

+Patient's Query